 Climate change is a hot topic these days, especially among teens.
 Greta Thunberg has triggered a movement in the youngest generation.
 She has made teens want to talk about the world’s future as much as about TikTok videos and Instagram posts.
 Seeing teens taking a stand against companies and leaders is encouraging, but the rise of eco-anxiety has begun with such a movement.

 Unlike social anxiety and generalized anxiety, eco-anxiety is relatively new, but we cannot ignore it.
-If you are worried about the effects of climate change, you have probably suffered from symptoms of eco-anxiety, including panic attacks, anger, irritability, fatalistic views of the world, a sense of dread, and restlessness.
+If you are worried about the effects of climate change, you have probably suffered from symptoms of eco-anxiety, especially when anxiety peaks.
+That includes panic attacks, anger, irritability, fatalistic views of the world, a sense of dread, and restlessness.

 Dealing with your eco-anxiety is critical if you hope to live a good life.
 Although you can’t reverse all of what’s wrong with our climate, you can take practical action to channel your fears more suitably.
 The following are eight ways you can deal with eco-anxiety.